SpartnerNL/Laravel-Excel/docs/export/array.md

-# Creating a file from an array
+# Creating a sheet from an array

 To create a new file from an array use `->fromArray()` inside the sheet closure: